 Raleigh, North Carolina nutrition counseling

-I have a handful of in-person appointments available.
-My office is inside Current Wellness: 219 S. East Street, Raleigh, NC, 27601
+Limited appointments are available at my office inside Current Wellness: 219 S. East Street, Raleigh, NC, 27601

 Good Faith Estimate

 Under the law, health care providers need to give clients who don’t have insurance or who are not using insurance an estimate of the expected charges for medical services, including medical nutrition therapy services.